 Members with nonemergency needs should seek out other treatment options such as doctor visits, telemedicine, urgent care clinics, or other appropriate care.
 Seeking proper nonemergency care reduces emergency room visits and the financial strain on the entire community.

-If the member did not receive a diagnosis, require treatment, present symptoms, or take medication for the genetic mutation in the 24 months prior to membership, needs related to the condition are considered shareable without pre-existing condition limitations.
+If the member did not receive a diagnosis, require treatment, present symptoms, or take medication for the genetic mutation in the 24 months prior to membership, needs related to the condition are considered shareable without pre-membership condition limitations.

 Home healthcare expenses are shareable when related to an accident or injury and when the care has been prescribed by a licensed physician.
-Sharing of home healthcare expenses is limited to 30 days and/or $5,000.
+Sharing of home healthcare expenses is limited to 30 days and $5,000.

 Hospice care is shareable for 90-day periods when ordered by and under the care of a licensed care professional and upon physician approval or certification of terminal illness.

 Hospitalization is shareable at a semi-private room rate.
 If a medical provider prescribes ICU or quarantine, those expenses are also shareable.

 Inpatient or outpatient hyperbaric therapy may be shareable for the treatment of a specific illness or injury.
 Outpatient hyperbaric therapy is shareable for up to 35 therapy sessions.

 Injections related to pain management for a shareable need are shareable up to $5,000.
 Hormone therapy injections related to a shareable need are shareable up to $3,000.
 Injections related to gender transitioning or sex reassignment therapy are not shareable.